 Pearson Edexcel

 Pearson Edexcel is the UK's largest awarding body by volume of qualifications awarded.
 It was formed through the merger of Edexcel, itself a product of the 1996 merger between BTEC and the University of London Examinations and Assessment Council, with Pearson's wider education division.
-Pearson plc, the parent company, is a FTSE-listed global education business with revenues exceeding £3.5 billion annually.
+Pearson plc, the parent company, is a FTSE-listed global education business.
 Edexcel administers GCSEs, A Levels, BTECs, Higher Nationals (HNCs and HNDs) and a broad suite of vocational qualifications across the RQF.
-In any given academic year, Pearson processes tens of millions of results for learners in England, Wales, Northern Ireland and internationally.
+In any given academic year, Pearson processes results for very large numbers of learners in England, Wales, Northern Ireland and internationally.

 Its scale is genuinely impressive and brings real advantages: deep integration into the school system, near-universal recognition among UK universities for GCSE and A Level results, and a global employer network built over decades.
 The Pearson brand is recognised in boardrooms as well as classrooms.